 How can Sleep Apnea be treated?

-Our dentists would conduct a sleep test for patients who suffer from sleep apnea.
+A sleep specialist would conduct a sleep test for patients who suffer from sleep apnea.
 Various aspects such as the blood oxygen level, heart rate, sleep patterns, movement of the muscles, movement of the eye, respiratory conditions, etc. will be carefully analyzed.
 Medication, if required, would be prescribed.

 Dental equipment called the snore guard can be recommended by the dentist.
 It can be inserted into the mouth during sleep and would prevent snoring and the collapse of tissues in the upper part of the airway.
 This would ensure uninterrupted sleep and continuous supply of air to the lungs.
 It would be custom fabricated according to the requirement of the individual patient and made very comfortable to use.